LiquidityProtocol/AMM-Simulator/README.md

 - Choose the protocol
 - Specify which pool you want to trade in
 - Input the desired amounts
-- The program will show you the output quantity (computed based on the liquidity protocol)
+- The dialog will show you the output quantity (computed based on the liquidity protocol)

 ### Withdrawing liquidty

--
+- Specify which pool to withdraw from
+- Specify percentage of provided liquidity to withdraw from pool
+- The dialog will show you the output quantities

 ## Market Simulator